Agency Response to COVID-19:

 As we monitor the impact of COVID-19 in our community, our top priority is the health and safety of all our matches, families, volunteers, community partners and staff.

-- BBBSCR staff will be working remotely.
+- BBBSCR staff are working remotely.

 - BBBSCR offices are closed to visitors but staff is available to answer questions via phone and email.